Best Habit Tracker Apps for Android (2026)

 TickTick is a full task manager that includes one of the best habit features around.
 If you already want a to-do app, calendar, and Pomodoro timer in one place, the habit section is a free bonus that tracks streaks and shows charts.
 We use it daily to fold habits into our actual schedule.
 Free works well, premium adds more.
 See our planner apps roundup for similar all-in-one tools.

-This widely downloaded tracker keeps things friendly, with colorful icons and encouraging stats.
+This widely downloaded tracker from Simple Design keeps things friendly, with colorful icons and a preset library of common habits to get you started.
 It is one of the easiest apps here to set up, so you are logging habits within a minute of installing.
-Reminders, streak counts, and weekly reports all work nicely.
-It is free with ads, and a modest subscription removes them.
+Reminders, streak counts, achievement medals, and clear statistics all work nicely.
+The free tier caps you at five habits, and a subscription unlocks the rest.
 A solid choice if you just want to start today without a learning curve.

 8. Productive